funvill/funvill.github.io/_posts/2010-03-29-questions.md

 ---
 Questions is a drinking game.

-This is a favorite drinking game, although it€™s often difficult to find people willing to play it.
+This is a favorite drinking game, although it&quot;s often difficult to find people willing to play it.
 Mid-level buzz factor.
 Basic supplies only: people and beer.
 It starts with a room full of people, the more the merrier.
 The object is to ask a question when it's your turn, but this is much more difficult than it seems.
 The rules are:
 <ul>
 	<li>Obviously, the infraction of any rule is punishable by drink.</li>
 	<li>You can only ask one person one question at a time.</li>